Quincy Jones: Early life and education

+At the age of fourteen, Jones joined Taylor's group playing Seattle's Washington Social Club, the Black Elks Club, and all over the Northwest, backing Billie Holiday and Billy Eckstine.
+He met Ray Charles, then an unknown 16-year-old musician from Florida going by R.C.
+Robinson, playing bebop piano and alto sax and singing like Nat Cole.

-At age 14, Jones introduced himself to 16-year-old Ray Charles after watching him play at the Black Elks Club.
-Jones cites Charles as an early inspiration for his own music career, noting that Charles overcame his blindness to achieve his musical goals.
-He credited his father's sturdy work ethic with giving him the means to proceed and his loving strength with holding the family together.
-Jones said his father had a rhyming motto: "Once a task is just begun, never leave until it's done.
+Jones credited his father's sturdy work ethic with giving him the means to proceed, and his loving nature with holding the family together.
+Jones cited his father's rhyming motto: "Once a task is just begun, never leave until it's done.
 Be the labor great or small, do it well or not at all."

-In 1951, Jones earned a scholarship to Seattle University.
-After one semester, he transferred to what is now the Berklee College of Music in Boston on another scholarship.
-There, he played at Izzy Ort's Bar & Grille with Bunny Campbell and Preston Sandiford, whom he cited as important influences.
-He left his studies after receiving an offer to tour as a trumpeter, arranger, and pianist with bandleader Lionel Hampton and embarked on his professional career.
-On the road with Hampton, he displayed a gift for arranging songs.
-He moved to New York City, where he received freelance commissions writing arrangements for Charles, who was by then a close friend, and for Sarah Vaughan, Dinah Washington, Count Basie, Duke Ellington, and Gene Krupa.
+Jones earned a scholarship to Seattle University in 1951.
+After one semester, he transferred to what is now the Berklee College of Music in Boston on another scholarship, where he played at Izzy Ort's Bar & Grille with Bunny Campbell and Preston Sandiford, whom he cited as important influences.

-Music career
+Career

+1953–1959: Career beginnings with jazz music

-In 1953, aged 20, Jones traveled with jazz bandleader Lionel Hampton for a European tour of the Hampton orchestra.
-He said the tour changed his view of racism in the United States:
+In 1953, at age 20, Jones traveled with jazz bandleader Lionel Hampton for a European tour of the Hampton orchestra.
+He said the tour changed his view of racism in the United States, "It gave you some sense of perspective on past, present, and future.
+It took the myopic conflict between just black and white in the United States and put it on another level because you saw the turmoil between the Armenians and the Turks, and the Cypriots and the Greeks, and the Swedes and the Danes, and the Koreans and the Japanese.
+Everybody had these hassles, and you saw it was a basic part of human nature, these conflicts.
+It opened my soul; it opened my mind."

-In early 1956, Jones accepted a temporary job at CBS' Stage Show hosted by Jimmy and Tommy Dorsey that was broadcast live from Studio 50 in New York City (known today as the Ed Sullivan Theater).
+After leaving the Hampton band in 1954, Jones settled in New York, and started writing "for anyone who would pay".
+In early 1956, he accepted a temporary job at CBS' Stage Show hosted by Jimmy and Tommy Dorsey that was broadcast live from Studio 50 in New York City (known today as the Ed Sullivan Theater).
 On January 28, February 4, 11 and 18, as well as on March 17 and 24, Jones played second trumpet in the studio band that supported 21-year-old Elvis Presley in his first six television appearances.
 Presley sang "Heartbreak Hotel", which became his first No. 1 record and the Billboard magazine Pop Record of the year.
 Soon after, as a trumpeter and musical director for Dizzy Gillespie, Jones went on tour of the Middle East and South America sponsored by the United States Information Agency.
 After returning, he signed a contract with ABC-Paramount and started his recording career as the leader of his band.
-In 1957, he settled in Paris, where he studied composition and theory with Nadia Boulanger and Olivier Messiaen and performed at the Paris Olympia.
-He became music director at Barclay, a French record company and the licensee for Mercury in France.
+In 1957, he moved to Paris, where he studied composition and theory with Nadia Boulanger and Olivier Messiaen and performed at the Paris Olympia.
+Jones became music director at Barclay, a French record company (and the licensee for Mercury in France).